Nantahala Farm & Garden

 "Injury: If a vet is unobtainable, after disinfection tidy up torn wounds as best as you can.
 Put on a packing of comfrey ointment if possible, otherwise aloe vera." -'Natural Goat Care' book by Pat Coleby, page 248.

-Pharmaceutical Veterinary Drugs Can Be Dangerous
+Pharmaceutical Veterinary Drugs

 "I wonder how many of the commonly utilized veterinary drugs that you now use can stand up to the scrutiny of which comfrey has gone through?"